Skip to Content

 I love setting up my tent and my camping bed.

-Do you sleep with a partner?
-Are you a side sleeper or a back sleeper?
-Do you sleep warm or cold?
 If you know that you like lots of extra covers at home, then you should also opt for a warmer sleeping bag and a sleeping pad with good insulation.
 A thicker sleeping pad will be useful for side sleepers, and if you think you will be sleeping with a partner or a child, then it might be useful to look for a sleeping bag that can double up with another.

-I sleep cold, often camp with my husband, and do a lot of tossing and turning in the night.
 For these reasons, I chose a three-inch-thick sleeping pad that I could deflate slightly to make it softer, but still warm.
-I went with the Journey sleeping bag because it can be zipped together with another Sea to Summit bag to sleep two comfortably, and the extra insulation in the toe box makes me feel warmer all over.
+I went with the Ascent sleeping bag because it can be zipped together with another Sea to Summit bag to sleep two comfortably, and the extra insulation in the toe box makes me feel warmer all over.

 Look for a Good Warranty

-Sea to Summit edged out many competitors because of their customer service and their lifetime warranty.
-In 2021, my sleeping pad developed a slow leak.
+Last year, my sleeping pad developed a slow leak.
 I followed the manufacturer’s directions to find the hole, but I was unsuccessful.
 I contacted Sea to Summit, who agreed that my pad had an internal leak, and they sent me a new sleeping pad within days!

 Customer service matters, and Sea to Summit delivers, but there are several brands that are worth checking out.
 Nemo, North Face, and Mountain Hardwear also have limited lifetime warranties against manufacturer defects.
 Reading customer reviews will give you a better idea of how a return, repair, or exchange is handled within each company.